The Brauer-Manin obstruction on algebraic stacks: Abstract

 \section{Abstract}

-For algebraic stacks over a number field, we define their {\BM} pairings, {\BM} sets, and extend the descent theory of {\CT} and Sansuc.
-By extending Sansuc's exact sequence, we show the torsionness of Brauer groups of stacks that are locally quotients of varieties by connected groups.
-With mild assumptions, for stacks that are locally quotients or {\DM}, we show that the {\BM} obstruction coincides with some other cohomological obstructions such as obstructions given by torsors under connected groups or abelian gerbes, generalizing Harari's original results.
-For {\BM} sets on these stacks, we show the properties such as descent along a torsor, product preservation are still correct.
+For algebraic stacks over number fields, we define their {\BM} sets, {\BM} pairings, and extend the descent theory of {\CT} and Sansuc.
+By extending Sansuc's exact sequence, we show the torsionness of Brauer groups of stacks that are locally quotients of varieties by linear groups.
+With mild assumptions, for stacks that are locally quotients or {\DM}, we show that the {\BM} obstruction coincides with some other cohomological obstructions such as obstructions given by torsors under connected groups or abelian gerbes.
+For {\BM} sets of these stacks, we show the properties such as descent along a torsor, product preservation are still correct.
 These results extend classical theories of those on varieties.